By Whitney Owens

 About the Guest Author

 Whitney Owens owns a group counseling practice in Savannah, GA.
 Her team of therapists offers a wide range of counseling services including working with children, teens, adults, families, college students & military counseling.
 Additionally, Whitney offers consulting services through Practice of the Practice.
 As a consultant, Whitney works with a wide range of private practice owners, including therapists building a faith-based practice.
-If you are interested in individual consulting with Whitney or participating in her Faith In Practice Mastermind group, you can apply to work with er here or e-mail her directly at email@example.com.
+If you are interested in individual consulting with Whitney or participating in her Faith In Practice Mastermind group, you can apply to work with her here or e-mail her directly at firstname.lastname@example.org.
 Additionally, she maintains an active Facebook group called Faith in Practice.
-I highly recommend working with Whitney if you are building a faith based private practice!
+I highly recommend working with Whitney if you are building a faith-based private practice!